 Prepare for Your K–12 Reading Teacher License

-Learn to develop effective instruction to support struggling readers or students whose first language is not English.
-This program prepares you for licensure as a K–12 Reading Teacher in Minnesota or a 316 Reading Teacher in Wisconsin.
+Learn to develop effective instruction to support struggling readers.
+This program prepares you to seek licensure as a K–12 Reading Teacher in Minnesota or a 316 Reading Teacher in Wisconsin.

 TEACHERS: NEXT STEP FOR YOUR CAREER

-Join us and learn how to achieve your career goals in teaching.
-This webinar is for you if you are looking for master's or graduate certificates, to enhance your salary with career training, to add another license, or go into administration.
+Learn how to achieve your career goals in teaching.
+Watch our webinar if you are looking to get your master's degree or graduate certificate, enhance your salary with career training, add another license, or go into administration.